The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Hilbert Series

 Suppose we are at a generic point $z_0 \neq 0$, this means that if $\psi$ is not a 5-th root of unity, then the above is not zero, meaning that there are no simultaneous solutions to $Q$ and its Jacobian vanishing.
 In summary then, $Q$ is smooth so long as $\psi^5 \neq 1$.

-\subsection{Hilbert Series}
+\section{Hilbert Series}

-The Hilbert series is an important quantity that characterises an algebraic variety.
+The Hilbert Series is an important quantity that characterises an algebraic variety.
 It is not a topological invariant in that it depends on the embedding under consideration \cite{CLO,m2book}.
 For a complex variety $M$ in $\IC[x_1,...,x_k]$, the Hilbert series is the generating function for the dimensions of the graded pieces:

 where $M_i$, the $i$-th graded piece of $M$ can be thought of as the number of independent degree $i$ polynomials on the variety $M$.
 The coefficients $\dim_{\IC} M_i$ (as a function of $i$) is known as the {\blue Hilbert function}.
+We remark that ordinarily, the Hilbert series is defined for {\it projective} varieties, especially for varieties defined in weighted projective space.
+Since much of the calculations performed in the physics literature is for {\it affine} varieties, we ``decompactify'' by considering the affine cone over the projective variety for which we compute the Hilbert series, but retain the grading (weights).

+An important computational fact about the Hilbert series is a classic result due to Macaulay (q.v.~\cite{HScompute}): \begin{theorem} The Hilbert series of the initial ideal $in(I)$, the ideal generated by leading terms $\left<LT(f_i) \right>$, is the same as that of the ideal $I = \left<f_i\right>$ itself. \end{theorem} This provides a Gr\"obner basis and practical method to calculate the Hilbert series for any algebraic variety.